Marketing Clarity: The Foundation of Small Business Growth

 Why You Might Be Feeling Stuck

-I work with founders and teams who are trying to grow, but feel like their marketing is chaotic, reactive, or just plain ineffective.
-Not because they’re not trying—but because it’s happening without a clear direction.
+I work with founders and teams who are trying to grow but feel like their marketing is chaotic, reactive, or just plain ineffective.
+This doesn’t happen because they’re not trying—it's happening because it lacks a clear direction.

-Here are a few things I hear all the time:
+Here are a few common sentiments I hear frequently:

 "We’re doing loads, but none of it feels consistent."